ianfajardo/gamestreamingsetup/blog/gaming-console-shelf.md

 ---
-title: "Best Gaming Console Shelves for Gamers"
+title: Best Gaming Console Shelves for Gamers
-metatitle: "Best Gaming Console Shelves for Gamers | gaming console shelf"
+metatitle: Best Gaming Console Shelves for Gamers | gaming console shelf
-description: "Video game streaming is on the rise and cord cutters are leading the way, but where do you put your console when you're playing in front of a camera?
-We've rounded up some of the best gaming console shelves to help you organize your setup"
+description: Video game streaming is on the rise and cord cutters are leading the way, but where do you put your console when you're playing in front of a camera?
+We've rounded up some of the best gaming console shelves to help you organize your setup
-date: "2022-06-13"
+date: 2022-06-13
-image: "/gaming-shelf.jpg"
+image: /gaming-shelf.jpg
-category: "Technology"
+category: Technology
-type: "Reviews"
+type: Reviews
 ---

 <div class="row">